Skip to main content

 Execution, not just generation.
 Does it complete tasks, or does it write copy and hand it back?
 The difference is between “here’s a draft blog post” and “I’ve created the brief, written the post, optimised it for SEO, scheduled it in your CMS, and updated the project tracker.”
 If your team is still the bottleneck between AI output and published work, you haven’t got a platform.

 Planning intelligence.
 Can it decompose a strategic goal into executable steps?
 Most AI tools respond to individual prompts.
 A platform should take “increase qualified pipeline from content by 30% this quarter” and break that into tactical objectives and weekly tasks without you spelling out every step.
+We cover how to connect this to a broader AI marketing strategy in a separate guide.

 Proactive intelligence.
 Does it surface insights without being asked?
 A tool waits for your prompt.
 A platform monitors your connected data through scheduled performance snapshots, spots trends and anomalies, and messages your team before you think to ask.